<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8625306&amp;fmt=gif">

 What Sellers Can Do

-Address Damp and Mould Issues Early
+Address Damp & Mould Issues Early

 • Sellers should proactively address damp and mould issues before putting a house on the market.
 Getting a damp survey done and fixing any issues early will prevent buyers from backing out due to concerns about property value.